Central-Hackathon/unBlockFood/README.md

 Developers: Kelemati Ioanna, Toutara Foteini, Chamatidis Ilias

-This code is developed in Python with BigchainDB. Ιt creates an asset, for example an asset named 'oliveoil' is generated with 1000 tokens representing 1 lt of olive oil per token.
+This code is developed in Python with BigchainDB. Ξ™t creates an asset, for example an asset named 'oliveoil' is generated with 1000 tokens representing 1 lt of olive oil per token.
 Some transactions ara used to transfer a certain amount of tokens to another trader.
 The program is used to track the supply chain of a certain product, from the